MrunalRawade/road-accident-dashboard/README.md

 - `Road Accident Data.xlsx` — original dataset (raw data used for the dashboard).
 - `Transcript.docx` — transcript of the YouTube tutorial followed for this project.
 - `Dashboard` (inside Excel file) — interactive charts, KPIs, slicers, and timeline.
-- `Analysis Sheet` — contains formulas, pivot tables, and notes for reproducibility.
+- `Analysis Sheet` (inside Excel file) — contains formulas, pivot tables, and notes for reproducibility.

 ---